Genital warts are growths or bumps that appear:

 Genital warts may be diagnosed by:

-A doctor can usually diagnose genital warts by looking at them.
-If external warts are found on a woman, then the cervix is usually also checked.
-A special solution may be used to help find lesions that do not have classic features.
+A doctor can diagnose the warts by looking at them.
+If warts are found on a woman, then the cervix will be checked.
+A special solution may be used to help view the area.

 Treatment helps the symptoms, but does not cure the virus.
 The virus stays in your body.
-This means the warts may recur.
+This means the warts may come back.

-Your treatment depends on the size and location of the warts.
+Your treatment depends on the size of the warts and where they are.
 Not all warts need to be treated.
-If left untreated, some may go away on their own, but others may stay.
+Some may go away on their own, but others may stay.
 Some warts may also get larger or spread.

-Topical medication is applied directly to the skin.
+Topical medicine is put on the skin.
 It may be a cream, ointment, resin, solution, or acid.

 - Cryosurgery (freezing)